Fingers at the Window: Plot

 There have been six axe murders in Chicago.
 The police, led by Inspector Gallagher, have arrested a different man for each crime.
 All are impervious to interrogation, and all are diagnosed by the county psychiatrist, Dr. Cromwall, as being in a state of paranoid schizophrenia.

 Walking home late one night, Edwina Brown is about to become the seventh victim when Oliver Duffy intervenes and scares off her assailant.

-Oliver, an unemployed actor, escorts Edwina safely home but fears the attacker will try again.
+Oliver, an unemployed actor, escorts Edwina home but fears the attacker will try again.
 His vigilance leads to the arrest of Fred Bixley, the proprietor of a bird shop.
 Bixley is as uncommunicative as the others.

 The police put Edwina in a hotel for the night.
 Oliver notices the fire axe has been removed from the hallway, and he chases a man down the stairs and outside, but loses him.

 Oliver believes that Edwina is withholding information that would explain why she is being targeted.
 He is certain that behind the murders there is a mastermind whom Edwina somehow knows.

+Inspector Gallagher observes that all of the murderers' surnames begin with B, but he is not interested in hearing about the axeman or in Oliver's mastermind theory.
+The prisoner Bixley reacts oddly when he sees Edwina with Dr. Cromwall—he flings a handful of unintelligible scribbled notes at her.
+She gives one to Oliver as a souvenir, and when he realizes that it is mirror writing, he reads, "Help Fred Bixley Ridgely Clinic."

-Oliver poses as a psychopath to get into the Ridgely Clinic to do some sleuthing.
-He discovers that the murderers have been drawn from a file of discharged incurables, and he concludes they were selected by a psychiatrist who incited them to murder.
+To investigate the Ridgely Clinic, Oliver gains entry by posing as a psychopath.
+He discovers that the murderers have been drawn from a file of discharged incurables, and concludes they were selected by a psychiatrist who incited them to murder.

 Oliver escapes from the clinic and takes Edwina to a meeting of the Psychiatric Society.
 She does not recognize any of the doctors, but Dr. Santelle is absent so they visit his home.
 Santelle avoids meeting them by having his assistant take his place, and follows them to the L train, where he pushes Oliver onto the track before disappearing into the crowd.